Death of Ayakannu Marithamuthu

-Ayakannu Marithamuthu, a 34-year-old caretaker, disappeared on December 12, 1984.
+Ayakannu Marithamuthu, a 34-year-old caretaker, disappeared on 12 December 1984.
 He had lived near Orchard Road Presbyterian Church in Singapore.
 On 23 March 1987, investigators brought in six individuals for questioning.
 Charges were brought, but the defendants were released on the day of the trial due to lack of evidence.

-During the two-year-long investigation, neither Marithamuthu's body nor murder weapons were recovered.
+During the two-year-long investigation, neither Marithamuthu's body nor the murder weapons were recovered.
 The incident has been referred to as the Curry Murder, because of allegations that the victim's body was cooked into a curry before being disposed of in garbage containers.

 Background

 Of Indian descent, Ayakannu Marithamuthu (born 1950) worked as a caretaker in charge of the Public Utilities Board-run holiday chalets situated alongside Biggin Hill Road, Changi, Singapore.
 Since around 1980, Marithamuthu, his wife and their three children had been residing at a small house behind Orchard Road Presbyterian Church.

-Ayakannu Marithamuthu allegedly was killed just outside his house on 12 December 1984.
-Ayakannu Marithamuthu's spouse filed a missing person's report at the Joo Chiat Police Station, where she stated that Marithamuthu had gone to Genting Highlands to try his hand at gambling.
+Ayakannu Marithamuthu was allegedly killed just outside his house on 12 December 1984.
+His wife, Nagaratha Vally Ramiah, filed a missing person's report at the Joo Chiat Police Station, where she stated that he had gone to the Genting Highlands to try his hand at gambling.

-The police began an investigation during which they arrested Marithamuthu's wife Nagaratha Vally Ramiah, her three brothers (Rathakrishnana Ramayah, Shanmugam Chandra, and Balakrishna Ramiah), her mother Kamachi Krishnasamy, and her sister-in-law Mary Manuee (Rathakrishnana's wife).
+The police began an investigation during which they arrested Nagaratha, her three brothers (Rathakrishnana Ramayah, Shanmugam Chandra, and Balakrishna Ramiah), her mother Kamachi Krishnasamy, and her sister-in-law Mary Manuee (Rathakrishnana's wife).
 The police alleged that the first four suspects had planned to kill him, while the remaining two suspects were alleged to have given them support.